-A comprehensive five or ten-day course offering a thorough grounding in all aspects of power systems engineering for newly qualified graduate engineers or engineers from other disciplines.
-The programme combines much of the learning from EA Technology’s extensive range of specialist, technical short courses to give you an in-depth introduction to all aspects of power systems engineering in networks up to 132kV.
+A comprehensive five-day course offering a thorough grounding in all aspects of power systems engineering for newly qualified graduate engineers or potential engineers.
+The programme is designed to give you an in-depth introduction to all aspects of power systems engineering in networks up to 132kV.

-The programme provides access to an impressive number of leading specialists and in one comprehensive course, you will learn about each stage of electrical power systems and their management.
-From the history and background of the UK power industry and current regulations, standards and best practice the course progresses to review a broad range of equipment such as cables, transformers, switchgear, and overhead lines, and applies an understanding of how to combine these elements in substations and networks.
+The programme provides learners with a basic knowledge of the constituent components and networks of the electricity supply system, their operation and management, with access to leading specialists in one comprehensive course.
+From the history and background of the UK power industry and current regulations, standards and best practice the course will be delivered though a series of lectures, demonstrations and group discussions covering a broad range of equipment such as cables, transformers, switchgear, overhead lines, etc and applies an understanding of how to combine these elements in substations and networks.

 - Network Design

 - The Regulator (OFGEM)

 - Assessment Brief (Optional)

 Course duration 5 Days

 30 Hours depending on course duration

 Need some help?

 Fill in the below form to be contacted about more course dates or if you have any other enquiries.